Google Drive Configuration

 The Campus Digital Repository (CDR) does not need to be enabled to configure Google Drive Integration.

-Prior to beginning the configuration process, identify the following information by following the steps provided:
+Prior to beginning the configuration process, it may be helpful to collect the following pieces of information to streamline the configuration process:

 Setup the Google Dev Console